Four Types of End Times Books & the Order in which to Read Them!

 (eg. An entire book that goes line-by line through Revelation; Daniel or Ezekiel, etc).

 At the risk of sounding obvious, it also helps to read the key eschatological books.
 And even more important, it helps to read them in the order in which they were written.
 It’s amazing to me how many people start with Revelation.
-But many scholars argue that the prophetic books (esp.
+But many scholars argue that the prophetic books (like Zechariah and esp.
 Daniel) form the backbone.
-So, study it before the Olivet Discourse and Revelation.
-Make sense?
-Otherwise, you may end up missing some of the assumptions and key context that accompany each new book of the Bible.
+So, study them before the Olivet Discourse and Revelation — especially because they constantly refer back to these books!
+In fact, of the 404 verses in Revelation, over 360 of them are direct allusions to Old Testament prophecies!
+So, if you study them out of order, it’s easy to come up with weird assumptions.

-But, some of these books can be rather tough.
+But, let’s be honest: Apocalyptic books can be rather difficult the first few times.
 Thus, grab a good commentary that can cover the chapters, verse by verse.
 (And keep in mind: there are academic commentaries that specialize on the Greek & Hebrew as well as “lay-person” commentaries that stay pretty basic).
 But once again, it’s critical for you to know if you’re reading a commentary by a Premillenialist or Amillennialist before you buy it.
 And it’s helpful to have both.

 Daniel – New American Commentary 18 – Stephen Miller